totalnoMartina/irish-macrame/README.md

 - Google chrome dev tools were used all the way, to find bugs and fix most of them.
 The one that stayed is possibly caused by webhooks as I had them and then removed them so I am not retrieving information on order from admin panel (Django admin built-in)
-Regarding manual testing, there are things that are checked byt few good friends of mine and me, and these are:
+Regarding manual testing, there are things that are checked by a few good friends of mine and me, and these are:
    * Sign Up
       1. Click on Sign Up button =	redirect to Sign Up page= = Y
       2. Click on the Login link in the form	= redirect to Login page = Y